NHDNUG/nhdnug.github.io/_drafts/2009-12-17-iPhone-Apps-using--NET-and-MonoTouch.md

 ---
 date : 2009-12-17
-title : iPhone Apps using .NET and MonoTouch description : An introduction to using Novell's MonoTouch framework to write iPhone applications using .NET and C#.<br />
+title : iPhone Apps using .NET and MonoTouch description : An introduction to using Novell's MonoTouch framework to write iPhone applications using .NET and C#.&lt;br /&gt;

 location : Lone Star College - Montgomery speaker : Jason Awbrey